Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 The Eight Auspicious Signs

 What is the view of Buddha Śâkyamuni ?
 Or : How can we swiftly & precisely answer the questions : "Am I (not) a Buddhist ?"
 The primary concern of Buddhism is wisdom, the mind realizing emptiness, the true nature of phenomena.
 Ethics is a preliminary.
 This wisdom mind has "the right view".
 One who has "right view" is, in principle, a Buddhist.
-This "right view" is a fourfold set of tenets which each have to be affirmed (or negated) to be a Buddhist (or a non-Buddhist).
+This "right view" is a fourfold set of tenets each having to be affirmed (or negated) to be a Buddhist (or a non-Buddhist).

 These "Four Seals" authenticate any system of thought as truly "Buddhist", establishing it is part of the Buddhadharma beyond any possible doubt :